 8. Traditional Lenders Have Just One Repayment System

 Many online lenders carry a variety of products.
 This allows them to assign repayment systems that are better suited for their borrowers’ cash flow cycles.
-Not every borrower has to make fixed payments every month, nor do these payments have to begin immediately after funding is distributed.
-With a merchant cash advance and business cash advance, for instance, your payments are based on the amount of sales you perform each month.
-A slow month means a smaller payment, and vice versa.
+Not every borrower has to make fixed payments every month, nor do they have to begin immediately after funding is distributed.
+With a merchant cash advance and business cash advance, for instance, your payments are based on the number of sales you perform each month.
+A slow month means a smaller payment and vice versa.

 At this point, you’ve probably figured out whether you’re better off pursuing a traditional or non-traditional lender.
-But there’s still so many options to choose from!
-When comparing business lenders with very similar products, here’s how to choose the right option for you needs:
+But there are still so many options to choose from!
+When comparing business lenders with very similar products, here’s how to select the right lender for your needs:

 1. Experience With Your Industry

-You are much more likely to find terms that make sense for your cash flow situation if you work with a business lender with experience in your industry.
-Banks, for example, are traditionally biased against industries that are stereotyped as “risky” or “low growth.”
+You are much more likely to find terms that make sense for your cash flow situation if you work with a business lender with expertise in your industry.
+For example, banks are traditionally biased against industries that are stereotyped as “risky” or “low growth.”
 They tend to favor “recession-proof” industries with high profit margins.
 If you work in an industry that is currently doing very well, you probably won’t have to look too far for a willing business lender.
-But other business lenders may have no problem working with industries that are known for cash flow issues, like retail stores or hotels.
+But other business lenders may have no problem working with industries known for cash flow issues, like retail stores or hotels.
 When shopping for business lenders, it’s wise to begin by asking about the potential lender’s experience with businesses of your industry and size.

 2. Customer Service

-For many borrowers, the decision of which business lender to work with came down to how comfortable and important each potential lender made them feel.
+For many borrowers, the decision of which business lender to work with came down to how comfortable and meaningful each potential lender made them feel.
 These borrowers likely harbored several concerns about the repayment process, such as what would happen in the event of a financial emergency.
-They also likely wanted to speak with human beings, rather than leaving a game-changing investment in the hands of a computer algorithm.
-If you’d prefer a business lender who can offer crucial financial advice and negotiable terms, you might not want to simply choose the least expensive or least tedious option available.
+They also probably wanted to speak with human beings rather than leaving a game-changing investment in the hands of a computer algorithm.
+If you’d prefer a business lender who can offer crucial financial advice and negotiable terms, you might not want to choose the least expensive or least tedious option available simply.

 3. Potential for Long-Term Partnerships